llir/document/docs/user-guide/basic.md

 ## Function

 Like globals, in LLVM IR assembly the identifier of functions are prefixed with an `@` character.
-Functions are composed by a function prototype prototype and a group of basic blocks.
+Functions composed by a function prototype and a group of basic blocks.
-A funciton without basic blocks is a function declaration.
+A function without basic blocks is a function declaration.
 The following code would generate a function declaration:

 ```go
 m.NewFunc(